listy-is/RecipeKit/README.md

 # RecipeKit Engine

+The RecipeKit Engine is a powerful tool for automating web interactions and data extraction.
+It is designed to work with [Listy](https://listy.is), a mobile app that allows users to create lists of their favorite things.
+The engine is built using JavaScript and the Bun runtime.
+It leverages the Puppeteer library for browser automation in headless mode.

 ## Prerequisites

 Before installing and using the Listy RecipeKit engine, ensure you have the following prerequisite installed on your system: